 When the skin gets very dry and cracked, it can become infected.
 The surrounding skin will become red, the area will be hot to the touch and tender.
 You may notice that skin is ‘sticky’ or there is pus coming from the area, or the area may develop a crust as it dries.

 Luckily, there are lots of different topical treatments you can use if you suffer from infected eczema, one of the most popular being Fucidin.

 To use Fucidin cream for infected skin conditions, apply it topically to the affected area, usually three to four times a day during your course of treatment.
 Fucidin cream usually treats eczema infections within seven to ten days.

 Fucidin cream contains the antibiotic and antibacterial medicine, fusidic acid, which prevents the bacteria infecting your eczema from replicating.
 This stops the infection from spreading, allowing the immune system to kill the existing bacteria and helping your infected eczema to clear up.

-Fucidin cream for impetigo
+Can Fucidin cream be used for impetigo?

 Impetigo is a skin infection that is highly contagious but not usually serious.
-It is caused by bacteria, and can cause red sores or blisters that burst and leave weepy, gold-brown crusty patches.
+It is caused by bacteria and can cause red sores or blisters that burst and leave weepy, gold-brown crusty patches.
 It can be itchy, painful and easily spread to other parts of your body.
 Anyone can get it, but it's very common in young children.

 Impetigo is treated with antibiotics and often gets better in seven to ten days once you start treatment.
 Fucidin cream is one such treatment — as a topical antibiotic, it is an effective treatment when used for impetigo.